A doorway in central Oxford

 Oxford University Graduate Scholarships for Ukraine

-The Oxford University Graduate Scholarships for Ukraine Programme for 2023-24 is proudly supported by the XTX Markets Academic Sanctuaries Fund.
+The Oxford University Graduate Scholarships for Ukraine Programme (2024-25) is proudly supported by XTX Markets.

 This scholarship programme will offer financial support to applicants who have been displaced by the war in Ukraine.
-The scholarships are open to nationals of Ukraine who have been displaced by the war in Ukraine, and will provide support for 18 full-time taught master’s students beginning courses at Oxford in the 2023-24 academic year.
+The scholarships are open to nationals of Ukraine who have been displaced by the war in Ukraine, and will provide support for full-time taught master’s students beginning one-year courses at Oxford in the 2024-25 academic year.

-The Ukraine graduate scholars will join eligible taught master’s courses in Oxford’s Divisions of Mathematical Physical and Life Sciences, the Medical Sciences, Continuing Education and Social Sciences (for the Master of Public Policy), and they will receive funding to cover their course fees as well as a grant for living costs.
+The Ukraine graduate scholars will join one-year taught master’s courses across the University of Oxford and they will receive funding to cover their course fees as well as a grant for living costs.

 This scholarship programme is designed to assist Ukraine in ‘building back better’, the aim being that the scholars should be able to return and contribute to the reconstruction of Ukraine with the knowledge and networks gained from their one-year course.